Drag coefficient: Definition

 The reference area depends on what type of drag coefficient is being measured.
-For automobiles and many other objects, the reference area is the projected frontal area of the vehicle.
-This may not necessarily be the cross-sectional area of the vehicle, depending on where the cross-section is taken.
+For automobiles and many other objects, the reference area is the vehicle's projected frontal area.
+This may not be the vehicle's cross-sectional area, depending on where the cross-section is measured.
 For example, for a sphere $A = \pi r^2$ (note this is not the surface area = $4 \pi r^2$).

 For airfoils, the reference area is the nominal wing area.
 Since this tends to be large compared to the frontal area, the resulting drag coefficients tend to be low, much lower than for a car with the same drag, frontal area, and speed.

 Airships and some bodies of revolution use the volumetric drag coefficient, in which the reference area is the square of the cube root of the airship volume (volume to the two-thirds power).
 Submerged streamlined bodies use the wetted surface area.

-Two objects having the same reference area moving at the same speed through a fluid will experience a drag force proportional to their respective drag coefficients.
-Coefficients for unstreamlined objects can be 1 or more, for streamlined objects much less.
+Two objects with the same reference area moving at the same speed through a fluid will experience drag forces proportional to their respective drag coefficients.
+Coefficients for unstreamlined objects can be 1 or more, for streamlined objects, much less.

 As a caution, note that although the above is the conventional definition for the drag coefficient, there are other definitions that one may encounter in the literature.
-The reason for this is that the conventional definition makes the most sense when one is in the Newton regime, such as what happens at high Reynolds number, where it makes sense to scale the drag to the momentum flux into the frontal area of the object.
-But, there are other flow regimes.
-In particular at very low Reynolds number, it is more natural to write the drag force as being proportional to a drag coefficient multiplied by the speed of the object (rather than the square of the speed of the object).
+The reason for this is that the conventional definition makes the most sense when one is in the Newton regime, such as at high Reynolds number, where it is reasonable to scale the drag to the momentum flux through the frontal area of the object.
+However, there are other flow regimes; in particular, at very low Reynolds number, it is more natural to write the drag force as being proportional to a drag coefficient multiplied by the speed of the object (rather than the square of the speed of the object).
 An example of such a regime is the study of the mobility of aerosol particulates, such as smoke particles.
 This leads to a different formal definition of the "drag coefficient," of course.

 Cauchy momentum equation

-In the non dimensional form of the Cauchy momentum equation, the skin drag coefficient or skin friction coefficient is referred to the transversal area (the area normal to the drag force, so the coefficient is locally defined as:
+In the non-dimensional form of the Cauchy momentum equation, the skin drag coefficient or skin friction coefficient is referred to the transversal area (the area normal to the drag force, so the coefficient is locally defined as: